Ecmanis ignea

-Pisania ignea is a species of sea snail, a marine gastropod mollusk in the family Pisaniidae.
+Ecmanis ignea is a species of sea snail, a marine gastropod mollusk in the family Pisaniidae.

 Description

-Pisania ignea is classified as gastropoda caenogastropoda, Its size ranges from 20 to 52 mm.
+Its size ranges from 20 to 52 mm.

+This species differs from other Pisania species by its light weight in proportion to shell size and fragile appearance.
+In the most senile specimens, only the first posterior labial denticles are distinct, and are followed by 4-5 blunt, almost obsolete denticleswhich are indicated as swellings.
+The early whorls are prominently granulose, but the last two whorls have only obsolete spiral threads or grooves.

 Distribution

 Western Central Pacific: Philippines, Indonesia, and Guam.